MarkovMedia/strapi-plugin-geometry-fields/README.md

 ## Configuration

-This plugin runs on PostgreSQL and needs PostGIS to be installed.
+This plugin only runs with PostgreSQL and needs PostGIS to be installed.
 If you haven't already done so run this query in Postgres:

 <pre>CREATE EXTENSION postgis;</pre>